 Once you successfully signup, you will be asked to complete some details about your personal account and the station you want to create.

 The final step requires your billing and credit card information, in order to proceed with the creation of the station.

 Once you complete this final step, your station will be up and running and you will be directed to the management page.

 Now your station is active and ready to broadcast!

-Follow the next steps to get your station broadcasting using the automation.
+Follow the next steps to get your station broadcasting using automations.

-Step 2: Upload songs (for all plans except Simulcast)
+Step 2: Upload songs (all plans except Simulcast)

 Now that your radio station is ready to broadcast, all you'll need to do is upload some music files.

 In the Management area of your radio station you will see a "Media Library" tab.